 Traditionally, the main reason identified for inaction has been that banks make it unnecessarily complicated to switch.
 This led the OFT to call for banks to improve the transparency of their switching processes.

 Now many banks have a dedicated switching team and have been forced to speed up the process, which has led to higher satisfaction.
 According to BACS payment services, 81% of people who have switched or are attempting to switch in the last five years have been pleased with the overall process.

 If you're thinking of switching current accounts, it's important to look at how you manage your account.
 If you're usually in credit then look for an account with a high in-credit interest rate, but if you're regularly in the red then a low overdraft rate and high limit are more important.

 Banks are obliged to co-operate to make the process smooth.
 Take two forms of ID, one with a photograph and the other with a proof of address such as a utility bill for example.
 After that, you need to fill in two forms: a new account application and a transfer form.

 Once accepted by the new bank, in most cases it should take care of transferring your standing orders and direct debits.
 The whole transfer process can take up to a month so a good tip is to keep some money free in the old account in case of delays.

 Some banks will inform your employer, but tell them yourself to be on the safe side.
 Once you're happy everything has been transferred over close your old account.

 Some banks routinely offer cash incentives to lure in customers and these are worth looking at.
-At the moment, Santander is offering customers £100 to switch to its Preferred in-credit rate account for example.
-The account offers 5% in-credit interest rate.
+At the moment, Halifax is offering customers £100 to switch to its Reward account for example.
+The account offers also pays you £5 a month, ever month.